 In order to keep myself motivated, I usually study Asian languages with charming native speakers.
 That would happen on Skype.
-If you’re exchanging languages in person, you shouldn’t be attracted too much to your study partner physically, else things will easily become awkward and you’d be left alone, or turn into something else, which is not bad per se but you’d still lose a study partner.
+If you’re doing an exchange in person, you shouldn’t be attracted too much to your study partner physically, else things will easily become awkward and you’d be left alone, or turn into something else, which is not bad per se but you’d still lose a study partner.

-Nowadays, you can find native speakers and teachers on various websites and take lessons or do language tandems, all online.
+Nowadays, you can find native speakers and teachers on various websites and take classes or do tandems, all online.
 You don’t need to travel or live abroad in order to learn a foreign language.

-Online language lessons and tandems can be as effective as if done face-to-face, provided that you know how to conduct them and you’re technically prepared.
+Online classes and tandems can be as effective as if done face-to-face, provided that you know how to conduct them and you’re technically prepared.

 Go find your teacher and start speaking today!